 Track Your Improvement and Progress

 If you are one who is motivated by numbers, a rowing machine will provide you with tracking in real time of various exercise metrics.
 You may think you look better (and you may feel better) but sometimes, we need some hard data to confirm our subjective feelings.
-A rowing machine with its distance tracking and other measurements can allow you to see how much you have improved over time and quantify how you are getting fitter and fitter.
+A rowing machine with its distance tracking (check out our rowing machine distance calculator )and other measurements can allow you to see how much you have improved over time and quantify how you are getting fitter and fitter.

 Slacking off Is Impossible